odlgroup/odl/README.md

 | Mac OSX      | ??     | ??    | ??    |

 (1) The GCC 5.x compiler is not compatible with current CUDA (7.5)

-### Formating
-The code is supposed to be formated according to the python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
-A useful tool to enforce this is [autopep8](https://pypi.python.org/pypi/autopep8/).

 License
 -------